blakeicollier/blakeicollier.github.io/docs/CV.md

 ---
 layout: page
-title: CV
+title: Curriculum Vitae
 permalink: /curriculumvitae/
 ---

 ### **EDUCATION**

-**Texas Tech University**, Department of History                                        Lubbock, TX
+**Texas Tech University**, Department of History | Lubbock, TX

-- M.A., British Imperial History                                                  		August 2009
+- M.A., British Imperial History | August 2009
 - Minor, Philosophy
 - Thesis: “For Thine is the Kingdom: British Missionaries in East Africa, 1870-1925”

-**The University of Texas at Arlington**, Department of History             Arlington, TX
+**The University of Texas at Arlington**, Department of History | Arlington, TX

-- B.A., History                                                               				May 2006
+- B.A., History | May 2006
 - Minor, Philosophy
 - Honors Thesis: “‘I Pledge Allegiance to A Country Without Borders’: The Lynch Treason Trial, 1903”